rgs7/rgs7/README.md

-- QA learning Python and iOS development.
+- python, python & more python.